-- CBI Summary The incentive summary provides an overview of the CBI program. - What's New for the CBI Program This page describes recent changes to the CBI program. - CBI Technical Specifications This resource is the most comprehensive guide for the CBI program this year. - CBI Tip Sheets The CBI Tip Sheets (on the CBI Resources page) are quick reference guides specific to each CBI measure.
+- What's New for the CBI Program This page describes recent changes to the CBI program. - CBI Summary page The incentive summary provides a brief overview of the CBI program. - CBI Technical Specifications This resource is the most comprehensive guide for the CBI program, including measure criteria and calculation method. - CBI Tip Sheets The CBI Tip Sheets (on the CBI Resources page) are quick reference guides specific to each CBI measure.